-Lung function measures, including $FEV_1$ , $FEV_1$ %pred, and FVC, were lower in the LLF tertile versus the HLF tertile in the 17-year long-term follow-up cohort at baseline and follow-up (Table 2).
-Mean FVC decreased in the LLF and HLF tertiles, with reductions of 0.23L and 0.43L, respectively.
+Lung function measures, including FEV1, FEV1%p, and FVC were lower in the LLF tertile versus the HLF tertile in the 17-year long-term follow-up cohort at baseline and follow-up (table 2).
+Mean FVC decreased in the LLF and HLF tertiles, with reductions of 0.23 L and 0.43 L, respectively.
+The decline in FEV1 was similar in both groups over the 17 years of observation (Figure 5) In the HLF and LLF groups, 21% and 49% transitioned into FEV1/FVC <70, respectively, over this time period.